Copyright OTT-JAX

 [docs] def solution_error( self, ot_prob: linear_problem.LinearProblem, norm_error: Sequence[int], *, lse_mode: bool, parallel_dual_updates: bool, recenter: bool, ) -> jnp.ndarray: """State dependent function to return error.""" fu, gv = self.fu, self.gv if recenter and lse_mode: fu, gv = self.recenter(fu, gv, ot_prob=ot_prob) return solution_error( fu, gv, ot_prob, norm_error=norm_error, lse_mode=lse_mode, parallel_dual_updates=parallel_dual_updates )

-[docs] def compute_kl_reg_cost( # noqa: D102 self, ot_prob: linear_problem.LinearProblem, lse_mode: bool ) -> float: return compute_kl_reg_cost(self.fu, self.gv, ot_prob, lse_mode)
+[docs] def compute_kl_reg_cost( # noqa: D102 self, ot_prob: linear_problem.LinearProblem, lse_mode: bool ) -> jnp.ndarray: return compute_kl_reg_cost(self.fu, self.gv, ot_prob, lse_mode)

 [docs] def recenter( self, f: jnp.ndarray, g: jnp.ndarray, ot_prob: linear_problem.LinearProblem, ) -> Tuple[jnp.ndarray, jnp.ndarray]: """Re-center dual potentials.
 If the ``ot_prob`` is balanced, the ``f`` potential is zero-centered.
-Otherwise, use prop.
+Otherwise, use Prop.
 2 of :cite:`sejourne:22` re-center the potentials iff ``tau_a < 1`` and ``tau_b < 1``.
 Args: f: The first dual potential. g: The second dual potential. ot_prob: Linear OT problem.
 Returns: The centered potentials. """ if ot_prob.is_balanced: # center the potentials for numerical stability is_finite = jnp.isfinite(f) shift = jnp.sum(jnp.where(is_finite, f, 0.0)) / jnp.sum(is_finite) return f - shift, g + shift if ot_prob.tau_a == 1.0 or ot_prob.tau_b == 1.0: # re-centering wasn't done during the lse-step, ignore return f, g rho_a = uf.rho(ot_prob.epsilon, ot_prob.tau_a) rho_b = uf.rho(ot_prob.epsilon, ot_prob.tau_b) tau = rho_a * rho_b / (rho_a + rho_b) shift = tau * ( mu.logsumexp(-f / rho_a, b=ot_prob.a) - mu.logsumexp(-g / rho_b, b=ot_prob.b) ) return f + shift, g - shift

 @property def fu(self) -> jnp.ndarray: """The first dual potential or scaling.""" return self.potentials[0] @property def gv(self) -> jnp.ndarray: """The second dual potential or scaling.""" return self.potentials[1]

 def solution_error( f_u: jnp.ndarray, g_v: jnp.ndarray, ot_prob: linear_problem.LinearProblem, *, norm_error: Sequence[int], lse_mode: bool, parallel_dual_updates: bool, ) -> jnp.ndarray: """Given two potential/scaling solutions, computes deviation to optimality.
 When the ``ot_prob`` problem is balanced and the usual Sinkhorn updates are used, this is simply deviation of the coupling's marginal to ``ot_prob.b``.
 This is the case because the second (and last) update of the Sinkhorn algorithm equalizes the row marginal of the coupling to ``ot_prob.a``.
 To simplify the logic, this is parameterized by checking whether `parallel_dual_updates = False`.
 When that flag is `True`, or when the problem is unbalanced, additional quantities to qualify optimality must be taken into account.
 Args: f_u: jnp.ndarray, potential or scaling g_v: jnp.ndarray, potential or scaling ot_prob: linear OT problem norm_error: int, p-norm used to compute error. lse_mode: True if log-sum-exp operations, False if kernel vector products. parallel_dual_updates: Whether potentials/scalings were computed in parallel.
 Returns: a positive number quantifying how far from optimality current solution is. """ if ot_prob.is_balanced and not parallel_dual_updates: return marginal_error( f_u, g_v, ot_prob.b, ot_prob.geom, 0, norm_error, lse_mode ) # In the unbalanced case, we compute the norm of the gradient. # the gradient is equal to the marginal of the current plan minus # the gradient of < z, rho_z(exp^(-h/rho_z) -1> where z is either a or b # and h is either f or g.
 Note this is equal to z if rho_z → inf, which # is the case when tau_z → 1.0 if lse_mode: grad_a = uf.grad_of_marginal_fit( ot_prob.a, f_u, ot_prob.tau_a, ot_prob.epsilon ) grad_b = uf.grad_of_marginal_fit( ot_prob.b, g_v, ot_prob.tau_b, ot_prob.epsilon ) else: u = ot_prob.geom.potential_from_scaling(f_u) v = ot_prob.geom.potential_from_scaling(g_v) grad_a = uf.grad_of_marginal_fit( ot_prob.a, u, ot_prob.tau_a, ot_prob.epsilon ) grad_b = uf.grad_of_marginal_fit( ot_prob.b, v, ot_prob.tau_b, ot_prob.epsilon ) err = marginal_error(f_u, g_v, grad_a, ot_prob.geom, 1, norm_error, lse_mode) err += marginal_error(f_u, g_v, grad_b, ot_prob.geom, 0, norm_error, lse_mode) return err def marginal_error( f_u: jnp.ndarray, g_v: jnp.ndarray, target: jnp.ndarray, geom: geometry.Geometry, axis: int = 0, norm_error: Sequence[int] = (1,), lse_mode: bool = True ) -> jnp.asarray: """Output how far Sinkhorn solution is w.r.t target.
-Args: f_u: a vector of potentials or scalings for the first marginal. g_v: a vector of potentials or scalings for the second marginal. target: target marginal. geom: Geometry object. axis: axis (0 or 1) along which to compute marginal. norm_error: (tuple of int) p's to compute p-norm between marginal/target lse_mode: whether operating on scalings or potentials Returns: Array of floats, quantifying difference between target / marginal. """ if lse_mode: marginal = geom.marginal_from_potentials(f_u, g_v, axis=axis) else: marginal = geom.marginal_from_scalings(f_u, g_v, axis=axis) norm_error = jnp.asarray(norm_error) return jnp.sum( jnp.abs(marginal - target) ** norm_error[:, jnp.newaxis], axis=1 ) ** (1.0 / norm_error) def compute_kl_reg_cost( f: jnp.ndarray, g: jnp.ndarray, ot_prob: linear_problem.LinearProblem, lse_mode: bool ) -> float: r"""Compute objective of Sinkhorn for OT problem given dual solutions.
+Args: f_u: a vector of potentials or scalings for the first marginal. g_v: a vector of potentials or scalings for the second marginal. target: target marginal. geom: Geometry object. axis: axis (0 or 1) along which to compute marginal. norm_error: (tuple of int) p's to compute p-norm between marginal/target lse_mode: whether operating on scalings or potentials Returns: Array of floats, quantifying difference between target / marginal. """ if lse_mode: marginal = geom.marginal_from_potentials(f_u, g_v, axis=axis) else: marginal = geom.marginal_from_scalings(f_u, g_v, axis=axis) norm_error = jnp.asarray(norm_error) return jnp.sum( jnp.abs(marginal - target) ** norm_error[:, jnp.newaxis], axis=1 ) ** (1.0 / norm_error) def compute_kl_reg_cost( f: jnp.ndarray, g: jnp.ndarray, ot_prob: linear_problem.LinearProblem, lse_mode: bool ) -> jnp.ndarray: r"""Compute objective of Sinkhorn for OT problem given dual solutions.
 The objective is evaluated for dual solution ``f`` and ``g``, using information contained in ``ot_prob``.
 The objective is the regularized optimal transport cost (i.e. the cost itself plus entropic and unbalanced terms).
-Situations where marginals ``a`` or ``b`` in ot_prob have zero coordinates are reflected in minus infinity entries in their corresponding dual potentials.
+Situations where marginals ``a`` or ``b`` in ``ot_prob`` have zero coordinates are reflected in minus infinity entries in their corresponding dual potentials.
 To avoid NaN that may result when multiplying 0's by infinity values, ``jnp.where`` is used to cancel these contributions.
 Args: f: jnp.ndarray, potential g: jnp.ndarray, potential ot_prob: linear optimal transport problem. lse_mode: bool, whether to compute total mass in lse or kernel mode.
-Returns: The regularized transport cost. """ supp_a = ot_prob.a > 0 supp_b = ot_prob.b > 0 fa = ot_prob.geom.potential_from_scaling(ot_prob.a) if ot_prob.tau_a == 1.0: div_a = jnp.sum(jnp.where(supp_a, ot_prob.a * (f - fa), 0.0)) else: rho_a = uf.rho(ot_prob.epsilon, ot_prob.tau_a) div_a = -jnp.sum( jnp.where(supp_a, ot_prob.a * uf.phi_star(-(f - fa), rho_a), 0.0) ) gb = ot_prob.geom.potential_from_scaling(ot_prob.b) if ot_prob.tau_b == 1.0: div_b = jnp.sum(jnp.where(supp_b, ot_prob.b * (g - gb), 0.0)) else: rho_b = uf.rho(ot_prob.epsilon, ot_prob.tau_b) div_b = -jnp.sum( jnp.where(supp_b, ot_prob.b * uf.phi_star(-(g - gb), rho_b), 0.0) ) # Using https://arxiv.org/pdf/1910.12958.pdf (24) if lse_mode: total_sum = jnp.sum(ot_prob.geom.marginal_from_potentials(f, g)) else: u = ot_prob.geom.scaling_from_potential(f) v = ot_prob.geom.scaling_from_potential(g) total_sum = jnp.sum(ot_prob.geom.marginal_from_scalings(u, v)) return div_a + div_b + ot_prob.epsilon * ( jnp.sum(ot_prob.a) * jnp.sum(ot_prob.b) - total_sum )
+Returns: The regularized transport cost. """ supp_a = ot_prob.a > 0 supp_b = ot_prob.b > 0 fa = ot_prob.geom.potential_from_scaling(ot_prob.a) if ot_prob.tau_a == 1.0: div_a = jnp.sum(jnp.where(supp_a, ot_prob.a * (f - fa), 0.0)) else: rho_a = uf.rho(ot_prob.epsilon, ot_prob.tau_a) div_a = -jnp.sum( jnp.where(supp_a, ot_prob.a * uf.phi_star(-(f - fa), rho_a), 0.0) ) gb = ot_prob.geom.potential_from_scaling(ot_prob.b) if ot_prob.tau_b == 1.0: div_b = jnp.sum(jnp.where(supp_b, ot_prob.b * (g - gb), 0.0)) else: rho_b = uf.rho(ot_prob.epsilon, ot_prob.tau_b) div_b = -jnp.sum( jnp.where(supp_b, ot_prob.b * uf.phi_star(-(g - gb), rho_b), 0.0) ) # Using https://arxiv.org/pdf/1910.12958v2.pdf (24) if lse_mode: total_sum = jnp.sum(ot_prob.geom.marginal_from_potentials(f, g)) else: u = ot_prob.geom.scaling_from_potential(f) v = ot_prob.geom.scaling_from_potential(g) total_sum = jnp.sum(ot_prob.geom.marginal_from_scalings(u, v)) return div_a + div_b + ot_prob.epsilon * ( jnp.sum(ot_prob.a) * jnp.sum(ot_prob.b) - total_sum )

 [docs] def set(self, **kwargs: Any) -> "SinkhornOutput": """Return a copy of self, with potential overwrites.""" return self._replace(**kwargs)